Mahmoud02/MediatorExample/README.md

 # MediatorExample
-Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
-The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

 ## before explaining Mediator, let's see these cases
 ### Case1: if object A wants to send a message to object B!!